 The Emmaus academic calendar is based on the semester system.
-Distance learning course schedules loosely align with on-campus semesters.
+The Emmaus Global Campus course schedules loosely align with oncampus semesters.
 Global Campus offers two 8-week terms and one 15-week term each fall and spring semester and two additional 8-week terms in the summer months.